nextstrain/ncov/docs/configuration.md

 * description: Earliest date to estimate frequencies for.
 Dates can be numeric floating point values (e.g., `2019.74`) or ISO 8601-style strings (e.g., `2019-10-01`).
 * default: without value supplied, defaults to 1 year before present

+### max_date
+* type: float or string
+* description: Earliest date to estimate frequencies for.
+Dates can be numeric floating point values (e.g., `2021.5`) or ISO 8601-style strings (e.g., `2021-07-01`).
+Specifying `max_date` overrides `recent_days_to_censor`.
+* default: without value supplied, defaults to today's date minus `recent_days_to_censor` parameter

+### recent_days_to_censor
+* type: integer
+* description: How many days back from today's date should samples be hidden from frequencies calculations?
+This is in place to help with sampling bias where some regions have faster sequencing turnarounds than other regions.
+* default: without value supplied, defaults to `0`

 ### pivot_interval
 * type: integer
 * description: Number of units between frequency estimates based on the units defined in the `pivot_interval_units` parameter.
 A “pivot” corresponds to a time point when frequencies are estimated.